chessai/plutus-flake-utils/README.md

 - Sensible warning defaults
     - Extensible via `extraGHCOptions`
 - System-agnostic
-- Excepts all arguments that haskell.nix's `cabalProject'` does
+- Accepts all arguments that haskell.nix's `cabalProject'` does

 ## Planned features
 Pull requests welcome to add support for any of these.